 In this first implementation, Aspose.Words uses a single EUDC font.
 When rendering a document to fixed-page formats, this font is searched among the specified font sources by “EUDC” family name.

 Insert Embedded or Linked OLE Objects

-Aspose.Words now supports insertion of OLE objects such as another Microsoft Word document or an Microsoft Excel chart.
+Aspose.Words now supports insertion of OLE objects such as another Microsoft Word document or a Microsoft Excel chart.
 A new public method, InsertOleObject, has been introduced in the DocumentBuilder class.
 This method can be used to insert an embedded or linked OLE object from a file into a Word document.

 Document doc = new Document(); DocumentBuilder builder = new DocumentBuilder(doc); Stream memoryStream = File.OpenRead(MyDir + "Book1.xls"); Shape oleObject = builder.InsertOleObject(memoryStream, "Excel.Sheet.8", true, null); doc.Save(MyDir + @"out.docx");

-The following code inserts linked Word document from file as normal OLE object using custom presentation image.
+The following code inserts linked Word document from file as normal OLE object using a custom presentation image.